European Car Brands

 Benimar Logo

-Having appeared in 1974, the Spanish automaker Benimar demonstrated its debut project four years later.
-The company’s name was made up of two words – the first letters of the name of the city in which the brand was founded – Benicarló, Castellone and an indication of its coastal location – Mar.
-In 1984 the company changed its name to Ocarsa.
-In 2002, it became part of Trigano, becoming a subsidiary.
-Her motorhome immediately became a leader in this segment in 1978.
-This type of car, as well as the company’s caravans, is especially in demand today.
-The brand emblem is made in the form of a text sign – the name.
-A round sans-serif typeface was chosen, such as Blippo Std Black by Linotype, whose structure makes it easy to remember.
+Appearing in 1974, the Spanish automaker Benimar showed its debut project four years later.
+The company’s name consisted of two words – the first letters of the name of the town where the brand was founded – Benicarló, Castellone, and an indication of its coastal location – Mar.
+In 1984, the company changed its name to Ocarsa.
+In 2002, it became part of the Trigano company, becoming a subsidiary.
+Its motorhome immediately became the leader in this segment in 1978.
+This type of vehicle, like the company’s caravans, is particularly sought after today.
+The brand’s emblem is in the form of a text mark – the name.
+A round sans-serif font was chosen, such as Blippo Std Black by Linotype, the structure of which makes it easy to remember the name.
 The roundness of the letters echoes the smoothness and roundness of the shapes created by the car brand.

 Hurtan